Nyjah Huston: Skateboarding career

 Following Huston's decision to skateboard for DC Shoes, other DC team riders expressed their perspectives in online promotional material produced by the shoe company.
 Long-term DC team rider Josh Kalis stated in the introductory video for Huston (also featuring Mike Mo Capaldi), "And then there's this other dude out there, literally buying shoes from a skate shop.
 He could get shoes from anybody that he wanted, but he was buying DCs."
 Capaldi expressed his opinion on Huston in the same video, stating his belief that Huston is "probably the best skateboarder I've ever seen—he does everything in, like, two tries."

 After Huston's gold medal victory at the 2013 X Games Street League contest in Barcelona, Spain in mid-May, Transworld SKATEboarding magazine announced that no other skateboarder has won a greater amount of prize money.
 On the final night of May 2013, the DC Shoes Co. held a launch event for the first signature model skate shoe of Huston's career at the Roosevelt Hotel in Los Angeles, California, U.S., with Pete Rock in the role of DJ.
 The model is named the "Nyjah Huston Signature Shoe" and the promotional advertisement features Huston executing a trick at set of stairs at Hollywood High School in Los Angeles, U.S.

 An announcement on June 25, 2013, revealed that, due to a rib injury, Huston was unable to compete in the Street League contest at the Munich X Games in late June 2013.
 Huston's mother Kelle Huston reported that her son "bruised and scraped the right side of his torso" in a skateboarding accident, but an article from the Street League website stated that Huston would be fit to compete in the next contest round in July 2013 in Portland, Oregon.
 Also in 2013, Huston made a statement to Thrasher Magazine in which he questioned the appropriateness of female skateboarders.
 He later apologized for his remarks.

 Huston was added to the competition lineup for the 2013 Kimberley Diamond Cup in South Africa, held from September 28 to 29.
 Huston won the Kimberley Diamond Cup and the one million rand cash prize.

 Huston qualified for the United States Olympic Team in the Street Skateboarding discipline for the 2020 Tokyo Olympics - the first year for skateboarding at the Olympics.
-He qualified for the Olympic final out of his heat (heat 3), but did not medal.
-Huston posted excellent scores in both of his runs, and landed his first of five best trick attempts, but subsequently fell four times in a row to finish seventh.
+He qualified for the Olympic final out of his heat (heat 3), but did not win any medal.
+After high scores in his runs and landing the first of five best trick attempts, Huston subsequently fell four times in a row to finish seventh.
+In his return at the 2024 Paris Olympics, Huston managed to get the bronze.